tripolskypetr/node-redis-grpc-stream-queue/modules/remote-grpc/Readme.md

 # remote-grpc

+## StreamService

+The StreamService is a TypeScript class that provides methods to create server and client instances for communication between services.
+It has a constructor, several properties and two main methods: makeServer() and makeClient().

+The protoService and loggerService properties are instances of other classes used for service communication and logging, respectively.
+The _makeServerInternal() and _makeClientInternal() methods are internal helper functions used to create server and client instances with customizable options.

+The makeServer() method creates a server instance for communication between services, taking the service name and a connector function as parameters.
+The makeClient() method creates a client instance for communication between services, also taking the service name and a connector function as parameters.
+Both methods return a SendMessageFn, which can be used to send messages between services.

 ## ProtoService

 ProtoService is a TypeScript class that provides functionality for managing gRPC services.
-It has a constructor, properties such as loggerService and _protoMap, and methods like loadProto, makeClient, and makeServer.
-The loggerService property is used for logging, while _protoMap stores the loaded gRPC protobuf definitions.
-The loadProto method loads a gRPC protobuf definition by name and returns the corresponding GrpcObject.
-The makeClient method creates a client for the specified gRPC service, while makeServer creates a server for the specified gRPC service using a provided connector.
-The available services are "FooService", "BarService", and "BazService".
+It has a constructor, properties like loggerService and _protoMap, as well as methods loadProto and makeClient.
+The class allows for creating gRPC clients and servers using the specified service names, such as "FooService", "BarService", "BazService" or "MessageService".
+The loadProto method loads the specified proto file and returns a GrpcObject, while the makeClient method creates a client for the specified service.
+The makeServer method creates a server for the specified service using a provided connector.

 ## LoggerService

 The LoggerService is a TypeScript class that provides logging functionality.
-It has a constructor which initializes the `_logger` property, likely an instance of a logging library or object.
-The `log` property is a function that allows you to log messages with optional arguments.
-The `setPrefix` property is a function that allows you to set a prefix for all log messages.
+It has a constructor which initializes the `_logger` property, and two methods: `log()` and `setPrefix()`.

+The `_logger` property is a variable that stores the logging instance, and it is initialized in the constructor.
+The `log()` method is used to log messages with optional arguments.
+The `setPrefix()` method is used to set a custom prefix for the log messages.

-## FooClientService
+## ErrorService

-The `FooClientService` is a TypeScript class that implements the `GRPC.IFooService` interface, which means it provides methods to interact with a gRPC service.
-The class has three properties: `protoService`, `loggerService`, and `_fooClient`.
+The `ErrorService` is a TypeScript class that handles errors globally within the application.
+It has a constructor that initializes the service and two properties: `handleGlobalError` and `_listenForError`.

-The constructor of `FooClientService` does not take any arguments.

-The `protoService` property is of type `any`, and it seems to be a reference to the protobuf service definition.

-The `loggerService` property is of type `any`, and it appears to be a logger service for logging messages.

-The `_fooClient` property is of type `any`, and it seems to be a client for communicating with the gRPC service.

-The `Execute` method is a generic function that takes any number of arguments and returns a Promise.
-It is used to execute the gRPC service methods.
+The `handleGlobalError` property is a function that takes an `Error` object as input and returns `never`.
+This function is responsible for handling global errors that occur in the application.

+The `_listenForError` property is a variable that listens for errors in the application.
+It is of type `any`, which means it can hold any value or type.

-The `init` method is a void function that initializes the `_fooClient` property by creating a new instance of the gRPC client using the `protoService` and `loggerService`.
+The `init` property is a function that initializes the `ErrorService`.
+When called, it sets up the error handling mechanism within the application.

-## BazClientService

-The BazClientService is a TypeScript class that implements the `GRPC.IBazService` interface, which means it provides methods to interact with a gRPC service.
-The class has three properties: `protoService`, `loggerService`, and `_bazClient`.

-The constructor of the class is used to initialize it, but its implementation details are not specified in the reference.

-The `protoService` property is of type any and seems to hold the protobuf service definition.
-The `loggerService` property is also of type any and appears to be a logger service for logging messages.
-The `_bazClient` property is of type any and seems to be a client for interacting with the gRPC service.

-The `Execute` method is a generic function that takes any number of arguments and returns a Promise.
-It is used to execute the gRPC service method.

-The `init` method is used to initialize the class, but its implementation details are not specified in the reference.

-## BarClientService

-The `BarClientService` is a class that implements the `GRPC.IBarService` interface, which means it provides methods to interact with a gRPC service related to bars.
-The class has a constructor that initializes the `protoService` and `loggerService` properties, as well as the private `_barClient` property.

-The `protoService` property holds the gRPC service definition, which is used to generate the client stub for interacting with the gRPC service.
-The `loggerService` property is an instance of a logger service, which can be used to log messages during the execution of the class methods.

-The `_barClient` property is a private instance of the gRPC client, which is created using the `protoService` property.

-The class also has two methods: `Execute` and `init`.
-The `Execute` method is a generic function that takes any number of arguments and returns a Promise.
-It is used to execute gRPC calls by passing the arguments and returning the response.
-The `init` method is used to initialize the gRPC client by creating an instance of it using the `protoService` property.

-Overall, the `BarClientService` class provides a way to interact with a gRPC service related to bars by initializing the client and executing gRPC calls.